Celestial Tiger Entertainment

-Celestial Tiger Entertainment (CTE), formerly Tiger Gate Entertainment, is a diversified media company based in Hong Kong that operates pay television entertainment channels in Asia and oversees Lionsgate distribution rights in Greater China and Southeast Asia.
+Celestial Tiger Entertainment (CTE), formerly Tiger Gate Entertainment, is a diversified media company based in Hong Kong that operates pay television entertainment channels in Asia and oversees Lionsgate Studios distribution rights in Greater China and Southeast Asia.
 It is a joint venture co-owned by Saban Capital Group, Starz Entertainment and Celestial Pictures.

 Overview

 Celestial Tiger Entertainment was founded in 2008 as Tiger Gate Entertainment, as a joint venture between private media investment firm Saban Capital Group and entertainment company Lionsgate.
 Pay television channels Kix and Thrill were later launched in August 2009.

 Celestial Pictures Limited joined Tiger Gate Entertainment in late 2011 adding the already established Celestial Classic Movies and Celestial Movies to the company's channel lineup.
 Following this partnership, the company was renamed Celestial Tiger Entertainment and the high definition (HD) feed was added to existing channels for territories in Asia.

 In 2013, cHK was launched in Singapore with Hong Kong celebrities Bernice Liu, Him Law and Liu Kai-chi hosting a media event to promote cHK as a Hong Kong general entertainment channel.

 On August 15, 2024, CTE launches its first Chinese movie streaming app, CMGO, in Singapore, with Malaysia following on November 19, 2024.
 The app focuses on the latest and greatest Chinese movies from China, Hong Kong, Taiwan, and Southeast Asia.